 As the Company opted for the exemptions allowed under IFRS 1 "First-time Adoption of International Financial Reporting Standards" during the Company's first-time adoption of the IFRS as endorsed by the FSC, unrealized revaluation increments and cumulative translation adjustments of \$512,508 thousand, which were previously recognized in shareholders' equity were reclassified to retained earnings.
-In accordance with Regulatory Permit No.1010012865 as issued by the FSC on April 6, 2012, a special reserve is appropriated from retained earnings for the aforementioned reclassification.
+A special reserve is appropriated from retained earnings for the aforementioned reclassification.
 In addition, during the use, disposal or reclassifications of relevant assets, this special reserve is reverted to distributable earnings proportionately.
-The carrying amount of above mentioned special reserve amounted to \$512,508 thousand as of December 31, 2020 and 2019.
+The carrying amount of above mentioned special reserve amounted to \$512,508 thousand as of December 31, 2021 and 2020.